 The Women's Athletic Assn. under Squeaky Pitcher is completing their year's activities with an honor banquet Monday night.
 Last weekend they took their annual trip to Yost, spending the night.
 Golf, swimming, boating and a camp fire program were participated in by A&M's top women athletes.
 Thursday night W. A. A. held their spring initiation giving membership pins to about fifteen girls.
-At the banquet sented for membership on three for its share of publicity this varsity teams is Martha pitcher. week as eight professors refuse to sign the legislative law as it group.
+At the banquet varsity teams is Martha pitcher. week as eight professors refuse to sign the legislative law as it group.
 USING THEIR NEW PATIO now stands.
 A legal council has will play for Carl Wickizer.
 Jim as yet, signed the oath and are event to be given.